maiamcc/contrasite/about.markdown

 	</li>
 </ul>

+For more about my contra journey, calling philosophy, etc., check out [my interview on From the Mic](https://cdss.org/podcasts/podcast/from-the-mic-episode-25-maia-mccormick/) with the lovely Mary Wesley!

 ### Contact
 Drop me an email at maia [dot] mcc [at] gmail [dot] com.
 You can also [find me on Facebook](//www.facebook.com/maiacallsdances).
 References and calling samples available on request.